Skip to main content

 2. Scroll down to the Requests schedule section.

-4. Under Review requests for multi-product orders, choose one of these options:
+4. For Review requests for multi-product orders, select one of the following options:

 • Send separate emails for each product in the order